 What follows is a list of the broadcasts, principal guests and songs sung by Bing from the first season of the Philco show.
-Joining Bing throughout the season are his announcer, Ken Carpenter, the John Scott Trotter Orchestra, vocalists Lina Romay, Peggy Lee and vocal group the Charioteers.
+Accompanying Bing from the Kraft show was his announcer, Ken Carpenter, the John Scott Trotter Orchestra and the vocal group the Charioteers.
+Bing's frequent female vocalists included Lina Romay and Peggy Lee.
 Bing's boyhood idol, Al Jolson, joined Bing for 4 shows, always memorable.
 There was talk that Jolson might be signed as a regular for the following season, but Jolson instead took over Bing's old haunt, the Kraft Music Hall.
+Carroll Carroll, the principal writer of the Kraft Music Hall and inventor of the Bing Crosby persona, no longer wrote for Bing.
+Instead, the Philco show was written by Hal Kanter and Bill Morrow.
 An asterisk (*) beside a show indicates a particularly great show; an asterisk beside a song indicates a great Crosby vocal.

 Many consider this show the best of the Philco series.
 The entire broadcast, including Philco commercials, was performed as a minstrel show.
 Minstrel shows were a unique form of American entertainment in which white performers blacked their faces in imitation of Negroes and alternated jokes with Negro songs, many of which became well-known American folksongs.
 The entertainers, led by a "Mister Interlocutor," sat in a semicircle with "end men" at each flank.
 Probably the inspiration for the Philco minstrel show came from Jolson, who often throughout his career performed in blackface, rendering many of his performances awkward for later audiences with different sensibilities.
 The winds of change were already in the air in 1947, as some reviewers were critical of the minstrel format.